 If you're thinking of buying a premium badged mid-sized SUV, you might not be thinking of buying a Volvo XC60.
 Perhaps you should be.
-Jonathan Crouch reports on the much improved second generation version.
+Jonathan Crouch reports

 The original XC60 was the car that established Volvo in the minds of buyers in the mid-sized SUV segment.
 In nine years of production, it became the best selling car in its class in Europe, will nearly a million units sold annually, and accounted for 30% of Volvo's total global sales.
-Hence the crucial importance of this second generation which, along with the smaller X4 model, will be a key part of the Swedish marque's future SUV strategy.
+Hence the crucial importance of this second generation which, along with the smaller XC40 model, is a key part of the Swedish marque's future SUV strategy.
 This MK2 model XC60 shares its platform with its larger XC90 stablemate but isn't quite such a revolution in terms of its design as that model was at launch.
 Nevertheless, there's ground-breaking safety tech and smart looks that'll eat into the sales of key rivals like Audi's Q5 and the Mercedes GLC.

 So, what do we think overall?
 It's certainly true that other rivals will offer a sharper driving experience than is on offer from this Volvo.
 And of course this XC60 won't suit if you're going to be regularly venturing off the beaten track.
 But neither of these issues will bother many potential buyers, people more likely to value the cruising comfort, solid build quality and standard-setting safety that this car offers.
-Our advice would be to get yourself a potent D5 diesel model with the clever engine and smile smugly every time you see a Q5, an X3 or a GLC drive past.
+Our advice would be to get yourself a potent mild hybrid B5 diesel model with the clever engine and smile smugly every time you see a Q5, an X3 or a GLC drive past.
 In this form, this XC60 is probably the best kept secret in this segment.
 Probably best to keep it to yourself.

 |02080 312 984||Directions|